Oops! Sorry!!

 Although your emotions are saying one thing, what's the logical or physical evidence suggesting?

-- Your emotions might be convincing you something is not working, when it's fine
+- Your emotions might convince you something is not working, when it's fine

-- Your emotions might be convincing you someone did you wrong, when they're actually trying to help
+- Your emotions might convince you someone did you wrong, when they're actually trying to help

-- Your emotions might be leading you to a decision, when you should think twice.
+- Your emotions might be jumping you into a decision, when you should think twice

 I hope you found this guide helpful

-The goal was to help you better understand and manage your emotions.
+The goal was to help you better understand the cryptic nature of emotions and have a better handle over them.

-This way you can make better decisions and choices in life.
+That way you can make better decisions and choices.

 This is one of those simple things you can do, that over time can make a big shift in your life.